armchair-traveller/o1-homes/README.md

 ## Preface/Fundamentals

-All of these are covered in docs.
+All of these are covered in Svelte docs.

 - If you're confused that there's seemingly no `useState`, it's because all variables (`let`/`var`) are reactive by default in Svelte components.
 This is a huge win for simplicity.
-TODO: Example link
+You can read more about it [here](https://svelte.dev/tutorial/reactive-declarations).
 - Directives in templates:
-  - `#each` is React's `.map` for rendering multiple items in an array TODO: Example link
+  - `#each` is React's `.map` for rendering multiple items in an array [EXAMPLE](https://github.com/armchair-traveller/o1-homes/blob/2e2f033cc77b5307e52fd5a62f788477a9278909/src/routes/%2Bpage.svelte#L76-L88)
-  - `#if` is conditional rendering TODO: Example link
+  - `#if` is conditional rendering [EXAMPLE](https://github.com/armchair-traveller/o1-homes/blob/2e2f033cc77b5307e52fd5a62f788477a9278909/src/routes/home/%5Bid%5D/HomeDetails.svelte#L73-L76)
-  - `bind:value` is React's `onChange` for input elements (but two-way data flow.
+  - `bind:value` is React's `onChange`/`value` binding to a variable for input elements (but two-way data flow.
 Of course you can use one-way, too.
 It is just more verbose.)
-TODO: Example link
+[EXAMPLE](https://github.com/armchair-traveller/o1-homes/blob/859a9c06b4eced26a4254de4813487d85b8dfb58/src/routes/Filters.svelte#L99-L107)
 - $: is a reactive statement.
 It's like `useEffect` in React.
-TODO: Example link
+[EXAMPLE](https://github.com/armchair-traveller/o1-homes/blob/859a9c06b4eced26a4254de4813487d85b8dfb58/src/routes/Filters.svelte#L30-L34)

 ## Design methodology

-- As this is a frontend development MVP focus, minimal design work was put in.
+- As this is a frontend app with an MVP focus, minimal design work was put in.
 There was no plan but the goal was to make the app look nice enough for consumers (while fitting the brand) and fulfill the requirements.

 **Why isn't all data displayed on any home details page?**